wmdirn/javascriptBST/README.md

 ### Hi there, I'm Khaleel aka Magnificvs (Magnificus) 👋
 ## I'm a Developer, Mystic and Dreamer

-- 🔭 This repo will have LeetCode Solutions
+- 🔭 Class that implements Binary Search Tree Data Structure in Javascript
 - 🥅 Feel free to use but UNDERSTAND what the code does
 - ⚡ JAVASCRIPT Code only